 - MLK Lodging House +63 939 517 6169

 In case you did not catch the boat trip to Balabac, you can stay in Rio Tuba at Dewelyn Lodging House +63 999 9034 854.

 HOW TO GET TO BALABAC

 Getting to Balabac is quite exhausting, but the islands are definitely worth the long journey.
 To get there, you need to take a flight to Puerto Princesa via these carriers:

 At Puerto Princesa airport, charter a tricycle to San Jose Terminal.
 Fare is P100 for a group of 4.
 Travel time is about 20 minutes.
 At the terminal, take a shuttle to Rio Tuba.
 Fare is P450, travel time is around 4 hours.
 Shuttle service is available as early as 4AM.

-A more convenient and easier option is to arrange a van pick up at the airport or at any place around Puerto Princesa town proper to Rio Tuba for only P400.
-Pick up time is around 2:00AM to 3:00AM, which is ideal so you can get to Rio Tuba port at an earlier time.
+A more convenient and easier option is to arrange a van transport from the airport or any place around Puerto Princesa town proper to Rio Tuba for only P400.
+The ideal pick up time is around 2:00AM to 3:00AM, so you can get to Rio Tuba port before the cut off of passengers.